michaelmangelsdorf/myth/spec.md

     0xA6: BS	Take B into SOR
     0xA7: BP	Take B into POR
     0xA8: BD	Take B into D
-    0xA9: BU	Take B as 8-bit signed number and add it to 16-bit pointer B:O
+    0xA9: BW	Take B as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xAA: BJ	Take B as page offset and store it into PC - always
-    0xAB: BW	Take B as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xAB: BH	Take B as page offset and store it into PC - if A is not equal to zero
-    0xAC: BH	Take B as page offset and store it into PC - if A is not equal to zero
+    0xAC: BZ	Take B as page offset and store it into PC - if A is equal to zero
-    0xAD: BZ	Take B as page offset and store it into PC - if A is equal to zero
+    0xAD: BN	Take B as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xAE: BN	Take B as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xAE: BR	Take B as page-index, load the index into R, set PC to 80h
     0xAF: BC	Take B as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L

-    0xB0: OR	Take O into R
+    0xB0: OU	Take O as 8-bit signed number and add it to 16-bit pointer B:O
-    0xB1: OM	Take O into mem[B:O]
+    0xB1: OM	Take O into M[B:O]
     0xB2: OB	Take O into B
     0xB3: ENTER	Decrement L
     0xB4: OA	Take O into A